chimera-linux/cports/Packaging.md

 for a longer time may submit theirs in `main`.
 Random leaf packages that contain shell scripts, themes, fonts, and so on should usually go in `user`.

+Note that it is not supported to create your own categories.
+While the mechanism they are implemented with is transparent and obvious and there isn't anything that blocks you from doing so, it is purely an implementation detail and subject to change in the future, especially with the template resolution system still being WIP.

 <a id="targets"></a>
 ## Targets